internetarchive/Zeno/internal/pkg/preprocessor/README.md

 }
 inputChan <- item
 ```
-The preprocessed item will be sent to the output channel after preprocessing.
+The preprocessored item will be sent to the output channel after preprocessoring.

 ## Internals
 ### Preprocessor Struct
-The preprocessor struct holds the state and channels for managing item preprocessing:
+The preprocessor struct holds the state and channels for managing item preprocessoring:
 ```go
 type preprocessor struct {
     wg     sync.WaitGroup